-NOTE: BE SURE THE ENGINE IS OFF WHEN YOU ARE DRAINING YOUR OIL.(See Chapter 8 for step-by-step instructions)
+NOTE: BE SURE THE ENGINE IS OFF WHEN YOU ARE DRAINING YOUR OIL.
+(See Chapter 8 for step-by-step instructions)

-Salt Water Boating IF YOU USE YOUR BOAT IN SALT WATER, FRESH WATER FLUSHING OF YOUR ENGINE AND COOLING SYSTEM IS A MUST.
+Salt Water Boating IF YOU USE YOUR BOAT IN SALT WATER, FLUSHING YOUR ENGINE AND COOING SYSTEM IS A MUST.
 Flushing the system by running the boat in fresh water is a good way to flush the engine, but it must be done immediately.
 If this is not possible, Correct Craft offers a optional fresh water flush kit.

-This illustration shows the proper hook-up to the stern of your boat.
+This illustration shows the proper hook-up to the system.
 The relief valve in this fitting prevents excessive water pressure from being applied to your engine.
 We strongly recommend the use of this system for boats that are used in salt water.